 Main activitiesThe project adopts a four pronged, gender-sensitive, intervention strategy to improve labour and environmental administration and compliance with labour and environmental standards, with a focus on the textile and leather sectors:

 - MACRO-level interventions to create an enabling environment (legislation, regulations and policies) for adherence with international labour and environmental standards;

 - MESO-level interventions, including strengthening institutional capacities for better application, monitoring and reporting of international labour and environmental standards;

-- MICRO-level interventions, including a pilot to strengthen the capacities of enterprises to comply with national and international labour and environmental standards;
+- MICRO-level interventions, to strengthen the capacities of enterprises to comply with national and international labour and environmental standards; and

 - META-level interventions, including creating a gender-responsive knowledge-base and awareness amongst stakeholders.